cartrawler/cartrawler.github.io/docs/ios/widgets/bestPriceWidget.md

 ## Setting the CTBestPriceWidget price

-When you make a best bestDailyRates request, the price is returned to you in the delegate callback didRecieveBestDailyRate.
+When you make a `bestDailyRates` request, the price is returned to you in the delegate callback `didReceiveBestDailyRate`.
 You can set the widget’s price in your function body:

 ```java
 func didReceiveBestDailyRate(_ price: NSNumber, currency: String) {